Kareneveve/MIFO/README.md

     └── ...           # Additional masks

 ```

 **[Running the Script]**

-You can execute the learning step by running the following command:
+You can execute the learning step with:

 ```bash
 python semantic_learning.py
 ```

-The predefined seed are random seed.
+The predefined seed is randomly generated.

-The training result will be output on the folder names "Model_ours/{instance name}".
+Training results will be saved in the folder `Model_ours/{instance name}`.

 ### **Semantic Synthesis** 🪄
 ---

-After finish the Semantic Learning state, we can use it to synthesis the instance with a new prompt.
+After completing the semantic learning stage, you can use the trained model to synthesize instances with a new prompt.

 **[Command-Line Arguments]**

-* `--batch_size`: The batch size of inference.
-Default is 1.
+* `--batch_size`: Batch size for inference.
+Default is `1`.

-* `--model_id`: The name of Semantic learning model in the "Model_ours".
-Default is "toy_car".
+* `--model_id`: The name of the semantic learning model in `"Model_ours"`.
+Default is `"toy_car"`.

 * `--output_path`: Path to save the generated images.
-Default is "output".
+Default is `"output"`.

-* `--prompt`: The prompt to inference the image.
-Default is "a photo of &lt;asset0&gt;".
+* `--prompt`: The prompt for image synthesis.
+Default is `"a photo of <asset0>"`.

 * `--seed`: Random seed to determine the initial latent.
-Default is None.
+Default is `None`.

-* `--subject_token_indices`: The sequence numbers of the asset in the prompt(start from 1).
-Default is [[4]].
+* `--subject_token_indices`: The index/indices of assets in the prompt (starting from 1).
+Default is `[[4]]`.

 **[Running the Script]**

-To make it more intuitive, we have placed the definition of `boxes`  in the function `get_boxes` of the `Semantic_synthesis.py` file.
-Before making the inference, please select the boxes you wish to use and ensure that it matches the number of assets in the prompt.(For visual the boxes before inference, we provide `visual_box_mask.py` which can output an image with the coordinate you provided).
+To simplify usage, the definition of `boxes` is provided in the function `get_boxes` within the `semantic_synthesis.py` file.
+Before inference, please select the boxes you wish to use and ensure that the number matches the number of assets in the prompt.
+(For visualizing boxes before inference, we provide `visual_box_mask.py`, which outputs an image with the coordinates you specify.)

-After that, You can execute the synthesis step by running the following command:
+After that, you can execute the synthesis step with:

 ```bash
 python semantic_synthesis.py
 ```

-The predefined seed are random seed.
+The predefined seed is randomly generated.

-The script will save the result in the folder which create under the `output_path` and named as `model_id`.
+Results will be saved in a folder created under `output_path`, named after the `model_id`.

 ## Citation
 ```